Founderroni/Kaffee/README.md

 ![Kaffe Logo](https://raw.githubusercontent.com/Founderroni/Assets/main/Images/Kaffee.png)

 Kaffee utility is an open source injector and multi-tool for MCBE.
-It features client injection, custom dll injection, ID (CID, DID and MCID) spoof, and more.
+It features client injection, custom DLL injection, ID (CID, DID and MCID) spoof, and more.

 ## FAQ